Stop Warehousing Spare Parts: Rethinking Redundancy Under Virtualization

 Understanding where redundancy lives under virtualization is one thing.
 Actually building a system that works in production is another.

-At Radeus Labs, we've been helping programs transition from one-to-one computing to virtualization for years.
+At Radeus Labs, we've been helping programs transition from one-to-one computing to virtualization solutions for years.
 We understand the real challenges—right-sizing hardware for actual end use, designing redundancy that makes sense for your architecture, and building sparing strategies that don't leave expensive hardware sitting on shelves for a decade.

 Ready to rethink how your program handles redundancy?
 Contact our engineering team to talk through your specific requirements and how virtualization can help you get there.